-and it sumes up unresolved real and virtual emissions.
-Both in the hard emission part of equation and in the Sudakov form factor, the upper limit $\zM$ of the $z$-integral is essential: soft gluons live in the region of $z\to1$.
-This can be easiest seen in an angular ordering approach, where the transverse momentum of the emitted parton is given by $\qt = (1 - z ) q $.
+sums up unresolved real and virtual emissions.
+Both in the hard emission part of Eq.~\eqref{sud-def} and in the Sudakov form factor, the upper limit $\zM$ of the $z$-integral is essential for the following discussion: soft gluons live in the region of $z\to1$.
+This can be directly seen in an angular ordering approach, where the transverse momentum of the emitted parton is given by $\qt = (1 - z ) q $.

-For efficiency reasons, the initial-state parton shower in \pythia\ starts from the hard scattering, using a backward evolution, starting from the hard scattering and evolving backwards towards the hadron scale.
-For the backward evolution, the Sudakov form factor $\Delta_{bw}$ is different from the one in the evolution of parton densities, as the backward evolution is guided by the parton densities, see for example the discussion in Ref.~\cite{Ellis:1991qj}.
-The initial state emission probability in the backward evolution process is described by a different Sudakov form factor, $\Delta_{bw}$ which includes the parton densities:
+In a Monte Carlo event generator, like \pythia \cite{Sjostrand:2014zea,Bierlich:2022pfr}, the initial-state parton shower starts, for efficiency reasons, from the hard scattering and evolves backwards to the hadronic scale.
+For this backward evolution, a Sudakov form factor $\Delta_{bw}$ is used, which is different from the one in the evolution of parton densities, as the backward evolution is guided by the parton densities (see for example the discussion in Ref.~\cite{Ellis:1991qj}).
+The Sudakov form factor $\Delta_{bw}$, which includes the parton densities, reads

-This form factor gives the probability for no emission between the scales $ \mu$ and $\mu_{i-1}$ in the chain.
-The standard \pythia\ parton shower approach is given in Refs.~\cite{Bengtsson:1986gz,Bierlich:2022pfr} and its extension to apply \PB -evolution is described in Ref.~\cite{Jung:2025mtd}.
+In both cases, the form factor gives the probability for no emission between the scales $ \mu$ and $\mu_{i-1}$ in the chain.

 The probability for any emission is related to the probability for no emission by unitarity.
-With this relation, the probability for emissions during an initial state evolution is directly related to the parton density, see also the formulation of the parton density in terms of a Sudakov form factor Eq.~(\ref{EvolEqSudakov}).
+With this relation, the probability for emissions during an initial state evolution is directly related to the parton density, as one can see from the formulation of the parton density in terms of a Sudakov form factor Eq.~(\ref{EvolEqSudakov}).
 Both the no-emission probability and the emission probability depends therefore on $\zM$, i.e. the treatment of soft gluons.
 Thus, any deviation from $\zM \to 1$ will lead to a different number of soft gluons and therefore to a different number of partons produced in the initial state cascade.
 Therefore, from the self consistency of the evolution equation, one argues that also the unresolved gluons and virtual emissions play a role in the entropy production in order to preserve unitarity of the evolution.
-We would like to point out here that for an inclusive formulation of DGLAP this $z\rightarrow 1$ singularity of the (real part of the) splitting function, is usually regulated through a plus-prescription.
+We would like to point out that for an inclusive formulation of DGLAP evolution this $z\rightarrow 1$ singularity of the (real part of the) splitting function is usually regulated through a plus-prescription.